EraserCN/Gigabyte-X570-Hackintosh/README.md

  **Please regenerate PlatformInfo before installation.**

  **Resize Bar & Above 4G Decoding have been enabled.
 If you don't want to enable them, please change ResizeAppleGPUBars to -1.**

+ **If you have a RDNA2-based GPU with no native support, such as RX6700/XT/XL, RX6750GRE, RX6950XT, RX6400.
+Please replace WhateverGreen.kext with NootRX.kext.**

+ **If you're using an APU with built-in Vega iGPU enabled, please add NootRed.kext.**

 ## Installation Guide